apache/aurora/docs/developing-aurora-scheduler.md

 ---------------------------
 The scheduler serves UI assets from the classpath.
 For production deployments this means the assets are served from within a jar.
-However, for faster development iteration, the vagrant image is configured to add `/vagrant/dist/resources/main` to the head of CLASSPATH.
+However, for faster development iteration, the vagrant image is configured to add the `scheduler` subtree of `/vagrant/dist/resources/main` to the head of `CLASSPATH`.
 This path is configured as a shared filesystem to the path on the host system where your Aurora repository lives.
-This means that any updates to dist/resources/main in your checkout will be reflected immediately in the UI served from within the vagrant image.
+This means that any updates under `dist/resources/main/scheduler` in your checkout will be reflected immediately in the UI served from within the vagrant image.

 The one caveat to this is that this path is under `dist` not `src`.
 This is because the assets must be processed by gradle before they can be served.
 So, unfortunately, you cannot just save your local